UN Forces retreat from North Korea: X Corps front

-In order to protect Hamhung and Hungnam while the 1st Marine Division and Army units withdrew from the Chosin Reservoir, in early December General Almond was concentrating his forces there.
+In order to protect Hamhung and Hungnam while the 1st Marine Division and Army units withdrew from the Chosin Reservoir, in early December Almond was concentrating his forces there.
 Meanwhile, at Wonsan a 3rd Infantry Division task force and United States Marine Corps shore party group was to protect that area, load the supplies and equipment stockpiled there and then abandon the area.
 By nightfall on 4 December, 3rd Infantry Division commander General Robert H. Soule concentrated the bulk of his division in the Hamhung-Hungnam area.
 With the 1st Korean Marine Corps Regiment attached, he deployed on the 5th to defend a sector anchored below Yonpo Airfield southwest of Hungnam and arching northwest through Chigyong southwest of Hamhung to the village of Oro-ri (40.038°N 127.424°E) on the Chosin Reservoir road 8 mi northwest of Hamhung.
 By dark on the 5th the greater part of the 7th Infantry Division also reached the Hamhung-Hungnam area.
 To assist the 7th's evacuation of Hyesanjin, the attached ROK 26th Regiment had taken covering positions astride the main Hyesanjin-Pukch’ong withdrawal route about midway between the terminal towns.
 But the 7th Division came south without enemy contact.
 They demolished bridges and cratered the road behind them as far as the ROK position and in continuing their withdrawal prepared similar demolitions to be exploded by the ROK bringing up the rear.
 The 7th Division forces, after completing their withdrawal, put up defenses north and northeast of Hamhung adjacent to those of the 3rd Division.
 The leftmost position was not far east of Oro-ri, astride the road leading south from the Pujon Reservoir (40.611°N 127.541°E); the rightmost blocked the coastal road. the 7th Division block at the right was temporary.
-General Almond's plan for ringing Hamhung and Hungnam now called for ROK I Corps to hold the northeast sector, including the coastal road.
+Almond's plan for ringing Hamhung and Hungnam now called for ROK I Corps to hold the northeast sector, including the coastal road.
 But the nearest ROK I Corps troops were still 100 mi up the coast at Songjin, the rearmost another 40 mi north in Kilchu.
-To assist the ROK withdrawal, General Almond arranged on the 5th through Admiral James H. Doyle to send five ships to Songjin to pick up the tail-end ROK 3rd Infantry Division.
+To assist the ROK withdrawal, Almond arranged on the 5th through Admiral James H. Doyle to send five ships to Songjin to pick up the tail-end ROK 3rd Infantry Division.
 The ROK I Corps headquarters and the Capital Division meanwhile continued to withdraw overland.